AayushKhandekar/AayushKhandekar/ReadMe.md

 <p align="left">I'm a Computer Science undergrad who takes interest in learning new techonologies.
 I like to develop scalable applications with the technologies that I have learnt.
 Along with Computer Programming, Finance and Management are two sectors that fascinate me. </p>

-To get to know me, check out my [website](https://aayushkhandekar.netlify.app/).
-I update it as I get time every once in a while.

 - 👨‍💻  All of my projects are available [here](https://github.com/AayushKhandekar?tab=repositories)

 - 📫 Reach me at  **akhandekar582@gmail.com** <br/>